 Upon reception of a beacon frame, devices shall synchronize their clocks to the received beacon frame as described in 5.2.6.
 Moreover, devices which are either associated with the corresponding OWPAN or attempt to associate with the given OWPAN shall set its macNumSuperframeSlots, macCapSlotLength attributes of the MAC to the values contained in the received Superframe Descriptor element.

 When multiple OFEs are used by the coordinator, the beacon frame shall be transmitted over all OFEs simultaneously.
-If the coordinator supports the capMultiOfeEstimation capability, it shall embed orthogonal pilot symbols in the beacon frame, as detailed in clause 5.8.4.
+If the coordinator supports the capMultiOfeEstimation capability, it shall embed multi-OFE pilots in the beacon frame, as detailed in clause 5.8.4.

 Devices shall expect the next beacon reception directly after the superframe.
 If no beacon frame is detected, devices shall keep listening for the next beacon frame in order to synchronize before attempting further transmissions.